Convergence Analysis of a Viscosity Parameter Recovery Algorithm for the 2D Navier-Stokes Equations

 \section{Acknowledgments}

 The work of V.R.M. was partially supported by the PSC-CUNY Research Award Program under grant PSC-CUNY 64335-00 52.
-The author would also like to thank the ADAPT group for their inspiration, encouragement, and comments throughout the course of this work.
+The author would like to thank the ADAPT group for their inspiration, encouragement, and comments throughout the course of this work.
 Lastly, the author would like to thank the referees for the insightful comments they shared to improve the manuscript.